mobilecoinofficial/android-sdk/README.md

                       KEYS ARE DETERMINISTICALLY GENERATED FROM IT
                  */ }
-// fogAuthoritySpki and fogReportId will be provided by the Fog operator AccountKey accountKey = AccountKey.fromRootEntropy(rootEntropy, FOG_URI, fogReportId, fogAuthorityKey);
+// fogAuthoritySpki and fogReportId will be provided by the Fog operator AccountKey accountKey = AccountKey.fromBip39Entropy(bip39Entropy, FOG_URI, fogReportId, fogAuthorityKey);
 MobileCoinClient mobileCoinClient = new MobileCoinClient(
 	account,
 	FOG_URI,